cthackers/adm-zip/APPNOTE.md

         versions of PKZIP older than 6.1 (5.0 or 6.0).

-        + Files compressed using PPMd MUST set the version needed to extract field to 6.3, however, not all ZIP programs enforce this and may be unable to decompress data files compressed using PPMd if this value is set.
+        + Files compressed using PPMd MUST set the version needed to extract field to 6.3, however, not all ZIP programs enforce this and MAY be unable to decompress data files compressed using PPMd if this value is set.

         When using ZIP64 extensions, the corresponding value in the zip64 end of central directory record MUST also be set.
-        This field should be set appropriately to indicate whether Version 1 or Version 2 format is in use.
+        This field SHOULD be set appropriately to indicate whether Version 1 or Version 2 format is in use.

    4.4.4 general purpose bit flag: (2 bytes)